 Ironic.

 I’ve always found lewd voyeurism beyond my threshold of adventure.
 Opting instead for the comfort zone of vicarious.
-I had worn my best oblique hobo suit in disguise, so I would not be noticed.
-Alone one can pretend by imagining-fitting-in until you go out and try.
-I was pulled out of line anyway and put on the road to cavalry.
+Wearing my best oblique hobo suit in disguise, I will not be noticed.
+Alone one can pretend by imagining-fitting-in, until you go out + try.
+I was hauled out of line anyway + put on the road to cavalry.

 We fall to collective pieces in being reminded that we were put here to undo each other.
-The mantra so ingrained that is has been forgotten, and simply carried out.
+The mantra so ingrained that it has been forgotten, + simply carried out.

-My vision is wall-eyed, confusing like a double exposure.
-So, I’m never sure if that tall one is stepping on the toddler or if the bright lipstick is stuck onto the glass.
-I see a perpetual faux draught landscape to the left.
-Flies have come and gone for years being duped by the low tangle of brush promising shade.
-My other eye looks forward and slightly down focused on an angry railing meant to separate.
+My vision is wall-eyed, confusing as a double exposure.
+So, I’m never sure if that tall one is stepping on the toddler or if the bright lipstick is stuck onto the glass or on a face.
+I see a perpetual faux barren landscape to the left.
+Flies have come + gone for years being duped by the low tangle of plastic brush promising shade.
+My other eye looks forward + slightly down focused on an angry railing meant to separate.

 My peripheral vision spies a group of 3rd graders.
 They drink liquid that makes them pucker as the first half is downed.
-The most worrisome two-legged are the ones that leave debris, offering papers, and used band aids.
-They lunge and back away.
-They shield their eyes from the glare, and try again to peer in toward me.
+The most worrisome two-legged are the ones that leave debris, offer papers, + used band aids.
+They lunge + back away.
+They shield their eyes from the glare, + try again to peer in toward me.

-I was shot out, tagged the cold wall of heaven, and then ricocheted back down exploding into this catatonic hulk.
-What’s left is confined in thermo plastic muscle, rubber sinew and synthetic fur.
+I was shot out, tagged the cold wall of heaven, + then ricocheted back down exploding into this catatonic hulk.
+What’s left is confined in thermo plastic muscle, rubber sinew + synthetic fur.

 I have a drip of sweat that has been itchy for years.